britzl/gooey/README.md

 ## Gooey Themes
 Gooey comes shipped with two themes: Dirty Larry and Kenneyblue.
 You can use these as they are or make a copy and modify.
-Each theme consists of a Lua module wrapping Gooey, a couple of GUI templates, a font and an atlas containing the visual representation of the buttons.
+Each theme consists of a Lua module wrapping Gooey, a couple of GUI templates, a font and an atlas containing the visual representation of the components.
 Use the themes like this:

 	local kenneyblue = require "gooey.themes.kenneyblue.kenneyblue"